Bullfrog/guides/project_mgmt.md

  * Cloud Office
  * POS Smart Client [working title]

 As a general rule, please ensure your notification settings in Trello are set so that you will keep up to date with stories you are apart of.
+The more people pay attention to stories, the faster questions are answered and stories are finished.

 ## Cloud Office